rustysec/tcpscan-rs/README.md

 ```

 ## Under The Hood
-This is a single threaded TCP scanner using `mio` and `futures-rs` to provide socket asynchronicity.
-The goal is to acheive
-similar functionality to a scanner written with Boost's ASIO.
-Obviously, there is a lot of work to be done here, and hopefully
-it will simply grow into a helper library (Crate) for easy inclusion into other projects.
+This is a single threaded TCP scanner using [futures-rs](https://github.com/alexcrichton/futures-rs), [metal io](https://github.com/carllerche/mio), and [tokio](https://github.com/tokio-rs/tokio) to provide socket asynchronicity.
+The goal is to acheive similar functionality to a scanner written in C++ with Boost's ASIO.
+Obviously, there is a lot of work to be done here, and hopefully it will simply grow into a helper library (Crate) for easy inclusion into other projects.